 All boy choristers receive a choral scholarship representing a 50% reducation in School fees from the Cathedral Chapter which opens the doors to those for whom the benefits of independent education might not otherwise be possible.
 Additional sources of funding may be available from the Choir Schools Association and a variety of charitable trusts and foundations.

 Boys will sing in the Cathedral Choir up to the end of Year 8 (aged 13-14) or until their voice changes from the treble register.
 Former boy choristers join Cantorum, the only scholarship-based youth choir in a school in the UK, and will continue to benefit from music scholarships.
+They may become Choral Scholars in Sixth Form and sing with the Gentlemen of the Cathedral Choir.

 As well as its Choral Foundation duties singing in several services each week, the choir makes CD recordings and undertakes broadcasts for radio and television and tours abroad.
 Recent tours have included Malta, France and the USA.